StephenGrider/ReduxSimpleStarter/README.md

 This app hits [this](https://github.com/asyi/wounds-demo-api) API, courtesy of [Swift Medical](https://github.com/swiftmedical/wounds-demo-api) which only runs locally.

 #### Running Woundly
-You'll have to first run the Swify Medical API in orde to make calls to it from Woundly.
+You'll have to first run the Swift Medical API in orde to make calls to it from Woundly.
 Then run Woundly like so:

 ```
 > npm install